tstromberg/sigstore-the-local-way/README.md

 ### 3.5: Local Keyless Signing

-Now we will try to use some experimental features of Fulcio: Integration with the Rekor transparency log and keyless signatures using the Fulcio CA. Fulcio will uinstead rely on a combination of certificates stored in SoftHSM and the OIDC tokens provided by Dex and Github:
+Now let's try some experimental cosign features: Integration with the Rekor transparency log and keyless signatures using the Fulcio CA. Fulcio will instead rely on a combination of certificates stored in SoftHSM and the OIDC tokens provided by Dex and Github:

-**NOTE: If you running cosign on a non-local machine, wait 2 minutes for the `Enter verification code` prompt, and then forward the Dex webserver port to your local workstation using `ssh -L 5556:127.0.0.1:5556 <dex server>`.
-Then you can visit the URL it outputs and manually enter in the verification code.**
+**NOTE: If you are running cosign on a non-local machine, wait 2 minutes for the `Enter verification code` prompt, and then forward the Dex webserver port to your local workstation using `ssh -L 5556:127.0.0.1:5556 <dex server>`.
+Then visit the URL and enter the resulting verification code into the terminal.**

 Sign the container with our local certificate: